Finiteness properties for relatives of braided Higman--Thompson groups: Finiteness properties of braided Higman--Thompson groups

 \begin{defn} Define the \emph{Stein space} $X$ for $bV_{d,r}(H)$ to be the subcomplex of~$|\Poset_r|$ consisting of all elementary simplices. \end{defn}

 Since faces of elementary simplices are elementary, this is indeed a subcomplex.

-\begin{rem} There is also a coarser cell decomposition of $X$, as a cubical complex, which we now describe.
-For $x\le y$ define the closed interval $[x,y]:= \{z\mid x\le z\le y\}$.
-Similarly define the open and half-open intervals $(x,y)$, $(x,y]$ and $[x,y)$.
-Note that if $x\preceq y$ then the closed interval $[x,y]$ is a Boolean lattice, and so the simplices in its geometric realization fit together into a cube.
-The \emph{top} of the cube is $y$ and the \emph{bottom} is~$x$.
-Every elementary simplex is contained in such a cube, and the face of any cube is clearly another cube.
-Also, the intersection of cubes is either empty or is itself a cube; this is clear since if $[x,y]\cap[z,w]\neq\emptyset$ then $y$ and $w$ have a lower bound, and we get that $[x,y]\cap[z,w]=[\sup(x,z),\inf(y,w)]$.
+There is also a coarser cell decomposition of $X$, as a cubical complex, which we now describe.
+First we define the cubes as well as their top and bottom.

+\begin{defn} For $x\le y$ define, the closed interval $[x,y]:= \{z\mid x\le z\le y\}$.
+Similarly, define the open and half-open intervals $(x,y)$, $(x,y]$ and $[x,y)$.
+Note that if $x\preceq y$, then the closed interval $[x,y]$ is a Boolean lattice, and so the simplices in its geometric realization fit together into a cube.
+The \emph{top} of the cube is $y$ and the \emph{bottom} is~$x$. \end{defn}

+Now observe that every elementary simplex is contained in such a cube, and the face of any cube is clearly another cube.
+Also, the intersection of cubes is either empty or is itself a cube; this is clear since if $[x,y]\cap[z,w]\neq\emptyset$, then $y$ and $w$ have a lower bound, and we get that $[x,y]\cap[z,w]=[\sup(x,z),\inf(y,w)]$.
 Note that as in \cite[Proposition 2.1]{BFM+16}, any two elements in $\Poset_r$ have a least upper bound and when two elements have a lower bound, they have a greatest lower bound.
-Therefore~$X$ has the structure of a cubical complex, in the sense of~\cite[p.~112, Definition~7.32]{BH99}. \end{rem}
+Therefore,~$X$ has the structure of a cubical complex, in the sense of~\cite[p.~112, Definition~7.32]{BH99}.

 Recall that a poset $(Y, \ll)$ is called \emph{conically contractible} if there is a $y_0$ in $Y$ and a map $g: Y \rightarrow Y$ such that $z \gg g(z) \ll y_0$ for all $z$ in $Y$.
 A consequence of a poset being conically contractible is that its geometric realization is contractible.
 See the discussion in \cite[Section 1.5]{Qui78} for more details.